Linde Logo

 Cement

-The amount of CO2 emissions from iron and steel manufacturing is almost double the amount of iron and steel created: 1.85 tons of carbon per 1 ton of steel.
-If steel were a nation, it would be the 5th largest producer of carbon emissions in the world.
+The amount of CO2 emissions from iron and steel manufacturing is almost double the amount of iron and steel created - a global average of 1.85 tons of carbon per 1 ton of steel.
+Replacement of coal with clean hydrogen can reduce emissions to nearly zero.

 Watch the video